 Keeping your mouth, teeth and gums healthy is an important part of managing your diabetes.

-Because having diabetes means you’re more at risk of dental problems like gum disease, also called periodontal disease.
-It’s a complication of diabetes.
+Another complication of diabetes is that you are more at risk of dental problems like gum disease, also called periodontal disease.
 We’ll help you understand why you’re at risk and how to keep your mouth healthy.

-One of the most common causes is having high blood sugar levels for a long period of time.
-Too much sugar in your blood can lead to more sugar in your saliva, and that’s the perfect breeding ground for bacteria.
-This bacteria produces acid which attacks your tooth enamel and damages your gums.
+Too much sugar in your blood can lead to more sugar in your saliva, and that creates the perfect breeding ground for a second group of plaque bacteria.
+This bacteria produces acid which attacks your tooth enamel and dentine causing cavities.
+The longer sugar is present, the higher the risk of tooth decay.

 Mouth problems linked to your diabetes can mean: